 But my very favorite thing has to be the mud room.
-Why doesn’t every house have a mud room?
+Oh I wish every house could have a mud room!
 It gets messy and cluttered and I don’t care because I rarely see it.
 It makes me so happy to basically have an entire room just for the shoes that get kicked off when people come in the house.
 And I can’t tell you how the drinking fountain has changed my life.
 I used to think cups were actually breeding on my kitchen counter.

 We have grand plans for our back yard!
 After our 100 square feet in Maryland, we never thought we’d want a big back yard, but we were cured of that in our last house.
 We might have more than we can handle now – we live on 1/2 acre, but most of it is in the back yard! – but now we can do so many fun things!
 I’ve scaled back from putting hobbit holes and bridges everywhere, but we still have plans for a great deck, a small orchard, garden, trampoline, fire pit, swing set, hammocks, and of course a zip line.
 Who doesn’t want a zip line in their backyard?

 Many of the pictures of my house make it look very neat and tidy.
 It made me wonder, is it true to life?
 I decided it was.
 I keep my house tidy most of the time.
 And I’m not really the tidiest person in the world.
 So why do I make it such a priority to make sure things are picked up and put away and organized and clear and clean?
 Isn’t that hard to do with 4 kids running around?
 Especially a toddler?